Foehammer82/tech-terrarium/README.md

 # Tech-Terrarium

+> TODO:
+> Move off of GitLab (at least for this project) and onto GitHub.

 **Documentation**:
 <a href="https://tech-terrarium.foehammer.dev/" target="_blank">https://tech-terrarium.foehammer.dev/</a>

 **Source Code**:
 <a href="https://github.com/Foehammer82/tech-terrarium" target="_blank">https://github.com/Foehammer82/tech-terrarium</a>

-The Tech-Terrarium is a comprehensive ecosystem of services designed for testing, learning, and development purposes.
-The project aims to simulate a tech stack in a small local environment, providing a hands-on experience with various tools and technologies.

-There are some coded applications within this environment, we chose to implement them in Python for simplicity and speed to deployment, but the idea is that any Python app here could be re-written in another language.

-> All services deployed in the Tech-Terrarium are open source and free to use.
-The project is intended for educational
-> purposes, and designed to be run on inexpensive commodity hardware like Raspberry Pi's.
+The Tech-Terrarium is a compact, hands-on tech stack simulation for learning and development.
+It features Python applications for quick deployment, but they can be re-written in other languages.

+The project includes services like FastAPI, Redis, Kafka, PostgreSQL, Flink, MongoDB, Airflow, DBT, DataHub/OpenMetadata, MlFlow, and Feast.
+FastAPI is used for building APIs, Kafka for real-time data streaming, and PostgreSQL for data storage.
+Flink is used for stateful computations on data streams, and MongoDB is another database option.
+Airflow is used for orchestrating workflows, and DBT for transforming data in your data warehouse.
+DataHub/OpenMetadata is used for tracking metadata, MlFlow for managing the machine learning lifecycle, and Feast for managing features in machine learning models.

+The project is designed to run on inexpensive hardware like Raspberry Pis and is open source, free to use, and intended for educational purposes.
+It serves as a reference for developers to revisit different implementations and approaches to Data Engineering and Software Engineering problems.
+The project encourages feedback and contributions via Issues or Pull Requests on its GitLab repository.

 ## Motivation